 DSD and PCM are two sides of the same thing – transmitting a digital signal with a given dynamic range.

 To transform DSD to PCM we need to increase the number of bits and remove noise shaping.

-To transform PCM to DSD we need to diminish the number bits with noise shaping and sample rate extension.
+To transform PCM to DSD we need to diminish the number of bits with noise shaping and sample rate extension.

-In my opinion, the most obvious DSD sign is a partial usage of total signal band (reserve) to transmit the signal and push the noise energy out of the useful frequency band.
+In my opinion, the most obvious DSD sign is a partial usage of the total signal band (reserve) to transmit the signal and push the noise energy out of the useful frequency band.